 Everything you need to know about grinding woodworking tools on a bench grinder

-Jun 01, 2021tool sharpening is a huge subject, some of you have your favorite techniques, be it with stones, diamonds, sandpaper, belts or machines, others seldom sharpen and have no idea how easy and more enjoyable it would be to make if learn how to do it correctly therefore we have created a series of free tutorials for all aspects of the problem below this video.
+Tool sharpening is a huge topic, some of you have your favorite techniques whether they are with stones, diamonds, sandpaper, belts or machines, others rarely sharpen and have no idea how easy and fun it would be to create them if you learned to do it correctly.
+So we've created a series of free tutorials for all sides of the issue below this video.
 I will link to many of those resources.
 I hope you take advantage of them.
-You will learn a lot today. the topic talking about
+You will learn a lot today, we will expand.
+The topic talking about sharpening straight edged

-such as chisels and smooth irons on abench
+such as chisels and simple irons on a

 grinder

-, this is a process that is only done occasionally, usually you have to repair a damaged tool or reshape a bevel that has been altered afterwards of many hours of sharpening his stones. of course you can use a coarse diamond or water stone to re-grind a bevel by hand but it would be a slow and tedious process that's whatbench
+, this is a process that is only done occasionally, usually you have to repair a damaged tool or reshape a bevel that has been altered after of many polishings of its stones.

 grinder